jaimegag/tkg-zone/smb-csi/README.md

 ### 3.1 Common Configuration for both Linux and Windows cluster

 Move to the folder where you cloned the upstream SMB CSI repo.
-Run this commands in all (Linux or Windows) clusters where you want to deploy the drivver.
+Run this commands in all (Linux or Windows) clusters where you want to deploy the driver.

 ```bash
 # RBAC